Want the perfect workout program?Take Quiz

 Regression: Bodyweight sumo stance squat.

 Donkey kicks is a popular glute exercise in nearly every exercise video you watch and classes alike, and this is because it works.
 Although holding a dumbbell between your calf and hamstring can be uncomfortable, this exercise directly targets the glutes and hamstrings and will have you feeling the burn.
 Because of the lighter load, this is best performed for higher reps, aiming for a real glute pump.
+We love this move so much that you'll also see it in our best butt lifting exercises - hello, rounded, shapely backside!

 How to do dumbbell Donkey Kicks: